User Guide

 - This command is still able to be executed on a task list without any completed tasks.

-In this case, success messageCompleted tasks (if any) have been cleared!
+In this case, success messageCompleted tasks (if any) have been cleared!will still be displayed.

 However, no tasks will be cleared since there are no completed tasks.